trynova/website/pages/blog/garbage-collection-is-contrarian.md

 kind of a part that will be and what their role will be I do not yet know, but it seems clear to me that with the right API designs contravariant references can bring the joy of lifetimes to many avenues where they previously were barred from.
+If you're interested, I recommend trying out writing a doubly-linked list using contravariant references in place of node pointers, or seeing what it would look like to pass an `'external` lifetime through a self-referential data structure that internally binds to contravariant references.
+Especially interesting would be seeing if that lifetime can also be threaded back through, so that some callback API coming from the data structure back to the owner could benefit from contravariant lifetimes joining the two together.

+I expect it might bring some surprising and positive results!
 Either that, or I am being a total crackpot.
 I guess time and effort will tell.
 Until then, stay contrary!